Keen-Sheen/Audits/README.md

 # IERC20 Graph

 The `IERC20` contract is an abstract contract.
-The ERC20Transfer contract points directly to the IERC20 contract.
+The ERC20Transfer contract points directly to the IERC20 contract, but doesn't have any inter or external calls.

 ![An Image of Audit Graph](IERC20_Graph.svg)